Woking: Other Christian denominations

 The first Methodist chapel in the borough was opened in College Road in 1863 and there were open-air services taking place close to the railway station in 1871.
 A church was built in the town centre in 1872 and, five years later, the Woking Circuit was established.
 A larger church was erected in 1884, which in turn was replaced in 1905.
 As part of the redevelopment of the town centre, the old premises were sold and a new Methodist Church, known as Trinity Methodist Church, was opened in June 1965.
 The design of the building was inspired by the Anglican Cathedral in Mbale, Uganda.

 The two Baptist churches in the borough are part of the North Downs Network of the South Eastern Baptist Association.
 Knaphill Baptist Church was constructed in 1882 and was originally called “Hope Chapel”.
 The New Life Baptist Church began as an offshoot of the former Percy Street Baptist Church in Old Woking in 1929, but became independent in 1956.

+The Quaker Meeting House in Park Road is a detached early 1900s house, converted in the 1960s for their use.
+The Meeting is part of the Surrey and Hampshire Borders Area Meeting.